Contributed By Riquito Advogados

 Contractors to public contracts of another nature are also vested in such right (to the modification of the contract on grounds of ulterior change of circumstances) by virtue of the general provision of Article 431 of the Macau Civil Code.

-Please refer to 2.3 Tender Procedure for the Award of a Contract, on the procurement procedures by direct negotiation, and by limited tender.
+Please refer to 2.3 Tender Procedure for the Award of a Contract regarding the procurement procedures by direct negotiation and by limited tender.